nais/cli/README.md

-# nais-cli - A Nais command-line interface
+# Nais Command Line Interface

+This repository contains the source code for the [Nais](https://nais.io) command line interface (CLI), as well as the somewhat opinionated [Cobra](https://cobra.dev/) wrapper, which is split into a [separate module](./pkg/cli).

 See Nais doc for usage instructions: [nais-cli](https://docs.nais.io/how-to-guides/nais-cli/install/)